Artist and printmaker John Grey is based at Ushaw in County Durham, where he produces etchings mainly based on the landscapes.

 This means that every print is original and no two ever the same.
 All editions are limited due to the small number of prints taken from each plate.

-See a selection of John's work below or visit John's website by clicking the button below:
+See a selection of John's work below or visit John's website via the link.

 PILGRIMS' CROSSING Etching Mounted size 304x406mm